Tunkan Inajiin Win

 Please join me in celebrating Legacy Leader Faith Spotted Eagle.

-You can’t take people to a place where you haven’t been.
+You can’t take people to a where you haven’t been.
 If you haven’t been to a healing place, you don’t know the path.

 Faith shares her life work to restore a traditional woman’s society her grandmother told her about.
 Her initial efforts working with other Lakota grandmothers established the White Buffalo Calf Woman’s Society, the first American Indian women’s shelter.
 Through years of supporting women and girls through trauma, Faith’s established the Brave Heart Society, bringing back ISNATI, the coming of age ceremony.